Post-divorce relationships can be tricky.

-Only, when these expectations are not met (and they won’t be), you feel disappointed.
+Only, when these expectations are not met (and they won’t be), do you feel disappointed.
 You question whether this person is right for you because they can’t live up to the vision of a perfect partner you have in your head.
 After all, you spent years compromising with your ex, why should you have to do so again?

 3. You’re Dating The Wrong People

 There are lots of people out there who would make a great match for you, but there are far more who would not.
 If you are struggling to find happiness in a post-divorce relationship, perhaps you keep dating the wrong people.
-Chances are you are doing one of two things: dating people who are too like your ex or dating people who are very different to them.
+Chances are you are doing one of two things: dating people who are too like your ex or dating people who are very different from them.
 Neither is likely to end well.

 When you date someone who is similar to your ex in nearly every way, you may think you’re doing the right thing.
 After all, you fell in love with your ex for a reason and if you date someone like them, you’ll probably fall in love with them too, right?
 Not necessarily.